ehlesp/smallab-k8s-pve-guide/G040 - Backups 04 ~ UrBackup 01 - Server setup.md

 ### Disabling the image backups

-By default, the UrBackup server will execute automatically a full image backup from any client it is connected to.
+By default, the UrBackup server automatically executes a full image backup from any client it is connected to.
 Since you already have full images done by Proxmox VE, you do not need to do the same thing again with UrBackup.

-On the other hand, this procedure will fail with your K3s node VMs because the tool UrBackup uses in the clients to create the images is incompatible with the _ext2_ filesystem used in the boot partition used on all your Debian VMs.
+On the other hand, this procedure would fail with your K3s node VMs because the tool UrBackup uses in the clients to create the images is incompatible with the _ext2_ filesystem used in the boot partition used on all your Debian VMs.

 With all this in mind, the best thing to do in this homelab scenario is to disable, in your UrBackup server, the full image backups feature altogether:

 1. Return to the `Settings > General > Server` options view of your UrBackup server's web interface.
-There, you will find the option `Do not do image backups` unchecked:
+There you find the option `Do not do image backups` unchecked:

     ![UrBackup server Settings General Server images backup enabled](images/g040/urbackup_server_settings_general_server_img_bkp_enabled.webp "UrBackup server Settings General Server images backup enabled")